Trane vs American Standard, What is the Difference?

 American Standard vs Trane: The truth about how much they cost.

 Here’s the real deal.
-Contractors can sell one brand or the other, but not both.
-In order to protect distribution deals between Ingersoll Rand and their suppliers’ contractors are only supposed to sell one or the other.
+Contractors can sell one brand or the other, but not both as an ‘Authorized Dealer’.
+In order to protect distribution deals between the manufacturer and their suppliers’ contractors are only supposed to sell one or the other.
 As a result, there’s a lot of misinformation being spread to the public by contractors and their salespeople especially.

 American Standard is Cheaper than Trane – Fact or Fallacy?

-Take it from a contractor who’s switched between being a Trane Dealer and an American Standard Dealer over the years: The equipment cost is virtually the same between the two brand names.
+Take it from a contractor who’s been both an Authorized Trane Dealer and an Authorized American Standard Dealer over the years: The equipment cost is virtually the same between the two brand names.
 In fact, they are within a few dollars of each other model by model.